Ganzfeld experiment: Criticism

-In their book 50 Great Myths of Popular Psychology (2011), Scott O. Lilienfeld and colleagues have written that the ganzfeld being a reliable technique is far from being resolved.
+In their book 50 Great Myths of Popular Psychology (2011), Scott Lilienfeld and colleagues have written that the ganzfeld being a reliable technique is far from being resolved.
 They concluded that ESP has not been successfully demonstrated in experiments for over 150 years so this is hardly encouraging.

 In a 2013 podcast, Brian Dunning reviewed the flaws of the ganzfeld studies and came to the conclusion the technique had failed as evidence for psi and interest in ganzfeld has declined.

 Controversy

 In 1979, Susan Blackmore visited the laboratories of Carl Sargent in Cambridge.
 She noticed a number of irregularities in the procedure and wrote about them for the Journal of the Society for Psychical Research.

 It now appeared that in one session – number 9 – the following events had taken place.